Ain't Nobody Got Time for That: Lawsuit

-In April 2013, Sweet Brown sued Apple for selling a song called "I Got Bronchitis" on iTunes for profit, using catchphrases uttered by her in the video, such as "Ain't nobody got time for that", "Ran for my life," and "Said oh, Lord Jesus, it's a fire!"
-She also sued Facebook for 3.8 million dollars for unauthorized use of copyright material.
+In April 2013, Sweet Brown filed a $15 million lawsuit against Apple for selling a song called "I Got Bronchitis" on iTunes for profit, using catchphrases uttered by her in the video, such as "Ain't nobody got time for that", "Ran for my life," and "Said oh, Lord Jesus, it's a fire!".
+This lawsuit was later dismissed without prejudice.

 Jimmy Kimmel parody

 In March 2014, variety show Jimmy Kimmel Live did a parody of the video in the style of a film trailer.
 The plot is Sweet Brown going through some moments in history and being responsible for things such as Barack Obama getting into politics and Steve Jobs founding Apple.
 It starred Queen Latifah as Sweet Brown, Barkhad Abdi as Barack Obama and Adam Driver as Steve Jobs.
 In the end, it features Matt Damon doing an interview when the real Sweet Brown comes in and interrupts him with her catchphrase.
-As of April 2017, it had over 10 million views on YouTube.